syncfusion/blazor-docs/src/documenteditor/document-editor/index.md

 * Allows user interactions through mouse, touch, and keyboard.
 * Contains Intuitive UI options through context menu, dialogs, and navigation pane.
 * Localizes all the static text to any desired language.

+You can also explore our [`Blazor Word Processor`](https://blazor.syncfusion.com/demos/document-editor/default-functionalities) example to know how to render and configure the document editor.